berehovskyi/apex-stream/README.md

 that appear *in each* of two iterables.

-An `except` operation returns the set difference, which means the elements of one iterable that *do not appear* in a second iterable.
+An `except` operation returns the set difference, which means the elements of one iterable that *does not appear* in the second iterable.

 A `distinct` operation returns an iterable without duplicates.